 By Dawn Strickland

-On May 6, 2020, Nicolas (Nic) Ventura and Remy Leutenegger were awarded $7,500 as the winners of 1st Prize and Most Improved in the Student Startup Center’s 2020 PLASMA Demo Day.
+On May 6, 2020, Nicolas (Nic) Ventura and Remy Leutenegger were awarded most improved and $7,500 as the first place winners at the Student Startup Center’s 2020 PLASMA Demo Day.
 PLASMA is a 12-week business accelerator for UC Davis undergraduate students.
 The program provides early-stage companies with an extensive mentor network, educational lessons with industry leaders, seed capital and a rich entrepreneurial work environment.
 Nic and Remy are grateful to have won the competition.
 The prize money will allow them to continue to work on their creation, AccuDropper, “an easier method for everyone to dispense their own eye drops.”

 Nic is in his third year at UC Davis, studying mechanical engineering and Remy is a third year UC Davis biomedical engineering major, specializing in medical devices.
 Both are from California: Nic from the Bay Area and Remy from nearby Dixon.
 The two met as roommates their first year of college and have been working together ever since.